opentensor/developer-docs/docs/validators/validators-btcli-guide.md

 See also: [Coldkey and Hotkey Workstation Security](../getting-started/coldkey-hotkey-security).

 :::tip
-It is highly recommended to use a unique hotkey per subnet and rotate these when new subnets register.
-The reason being if a validator's single hotkey does get compromised, damage can be done by the attacker setting incorrect weights for miners or introducing a deadlock condition, effectively preventing normal operation.
+It is highly recommended to use a unique hotkey per subnet.
 :::

 ## Requirements for validator functions